 Another way of avoiding prosecution is painting or printing on paper first and then pasting art on a wall as if it were an advertising poster.
 This comes with the added benefit that pre-producing an artwork in private and then quickly putting it on display in public reduces the risk of being caught.
 Pasting walls with illegal posters is often a misdemeanor rather than a crime.

-One of the most well known street art stickers, 'Andre the Giant has a posse', began being widely circulated in 1986.
+One of the most well known sticker art pieces, 'Andre the Giant has a posse', began being widely circulated in 1986.
 It was originally created by Shepard Fairey, who went on to create the iconic 'Hope' poster for President Barack Obama.
 The original 'Andre the Giant' sticker was later modified to become the 'Obey Giant', which was used as the logo of the Obey clothing line.

 Using paper also allows for more variation in how images are designed.
 They can be drawn in markers, painted, sprayed, or printed and then colored by hand.
 Pre-produced stickers that already come with an adhesive make the process even easier.
 In Germany, DHL’s parcel shipping labels (known as ‘waybills’) have become particularly popular within the street art community.